websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/configuring-unicast-over-tcp.md

     port_range="0"/>
 ```

-If you have added entities that can be cached or you want to tune the cache configuration for your system, you can do so using a module. <!--TODO Link to caching articles. jhinkey -->
+If you have added entities that can be cached or you want to tune the cache configuration for your system, you can do so using a module.
+For information on configuring cache, please see [Cache Configuration](https://help.liferay.com/hc/en-us/articles/360035581451-Introduction-to-Cache-Configuration).

 ## Additional Information